 January 2021: “The Song of the Ovenbird,” with Eliza Grames, who earned a Ph.D. from the University of Connecticut.
 She has since earned her Ph.D. and is Dr. Eliza Grames.

-February 2021: Mariamar Gutierrez Ramirez, Ph.D. candidate at UMass Amherst.
+February 2021: Mariamar Gutierrez Ramirez, who earned a Ph.D. from UMass Amherst.
 “The Ordeal of Bird Migration.”
 Mariamar has since completed her Ph.D.and is now Dr. Gutierrez Ramirez.

 April 2021: Dr. Desiree Narango of UMass Amherst made a presentation called, “The birds, the bees, the flowers and the trees: Creating habitat for wildlife in our cities and suburbs.” vtecostudies.org.

 February 2022: Sam Apgar, who earned her Ph.D., from the University of Connecticut, discussed her research on tidal marsh birds such as Saltmarsh Sparrows and Clapper Rails, and the peril they face because of sea level rise.

 March 2022.
 Shannon Curley, Ph.D., and Jose Ramirez-Garofalo, a Ph.D. student at Rutgers University, discuss their work at Freshkills Park on Staten Island, where the world’s largest landfill has been transformed into an oasis for grassland birds.
 Freshkillspark.org.